simeonpashley/simeonpashley.github.io/_posts/2015-02-09-optimising-nginx-and-php-fpm.md

 lsof | grep -e "[[:digit:]]\+w" | grep /var/www/vhost
 ```

-What came to light was that the `nginx` process was locking every file for write access!
+What came to light was that the `NGINX` process was locking every file for write access!
 Wow!!

 #### Remove access time updates